clearlinux/clear-linux-documentation/source/ac-dpdk.rst

 6. Setting a physical environment (platform A and B).
 =====================================================

-In order to achieve the model proposed in the introduction of this document (figure 1.0), we need to connect the first grantley’s NICs  to the second grantley’s NICs using the network cables (Figure 2.0).
+In order to achieve the model proposed in the introduction of this document (:ref:`f1`), we need to connect the first grantley’s NICs  to the second grantley’s NICs using the network cables (:ref:`f2`).

+.. _f2:

 .. figure:: _static/images/pyshical_net.png

-    figure 2.0 Physical network environment.
+    Figure 2: Physical network environment.

 7. Running l3fwd application (platform B).